delight-im/Knowledge/Web Development.md

 # Web development

- * Always have three versions of your CSS stylesheet files: style.css, style.min.css (minified) and style.min.css.gz (minified + gzipped).
+ * Always have two versions of your CSS stylesheet files: `style.css` and `style.min.css` (minified), the latter being generated automatically.
- * Always have three versions of your JavaScript files: script.js, script.min.js (minified) and script.min.js.gz (minified + gzipped).
+ * Always have two versions of your JavaScript files: `script.js` and `script.min.js` (minified), the latter being generated automatically.
  * Minifiy your CSS and JavaScript files by removing unnecessary characters (white spaces, new lines etc.) without changing the functionality.
  * You can use the free online tool "cssminifier.com" if you want to minify your CSS stylesheets.
  * You can use the free online tool "jscompress.com" or the library "UglifyJS" if you want to minify your JavaScript files.